The Crimson Kimono: Production

 Fuller was acquainted with a Nisei that worked for the LAPD as a detective, who became the basis of the Joe character.
-Columbia Studio president Harry Cohn, approved distribution of the film although he earlier told Fuller he did not believe that average Americans would be receptive to its interracial theme when Fuller proposed making it.
+Columbia Studios head of production Sam Briskin went with the pitch for the film even after trying to get Fuller to make the "white guy a sonofabitch", which Fuller firmly disagreed with when it came to making a love story.
+The film was shot in Little Tokyo, Los Angeles in the winter of 1959.

 Preservation

 The Academy Film Archive preserved The Crimson Kimono in 1998.

 Reception

 Variety magazine gave a lukewarm at best review of the film at the time of its release: "The mystery melodrama part of the film gets lost during the complicated romance, and the racial tolerance plea is cheapened by its inclusion in a film of otherwise straight action...The three principals bring credibility to their roles, not too easy during moments when belief is stretched considerably.
 Anna Lee, Paul Dubov, Jaclynne Green and Neyle Morrow are prominent in the supporting cast."

 In 1997 The BFI Companion to Crime described the film as "One of Fuller's most striking melodramas".

 In 2006 Ed Gonzales of Slant Magazine liked the film and wrote, "The opening is a triumph of grungy lyricism achieved through snaky cutting and blunt compositions: Sugar Torch (Gloria Pall), a stripper, is shot to death in the middle of a Los Angeles street after witnessing a murder inside her dressing room.
 The tenor of the film oscillates between tight-fisted noir and chamber drama, but the theme is always the same: cultural and romantic unrest. ...
 Fuller's feat is giving the film's nonstop interrogations, meetings and confrontations profound racial and political meaning."

 In 2007 Philip W. Chung of Asian Week wrote that the white woman choosing an Asian man as a romantic partner is "What was most revolutionary about the film in 1959 Hollywood", something that was, "sadly, still revolutionary today."